dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 2 Wickelgren.md

 \end{CD}
 $$

-which is the same as requiring that maps from the point and maps from quotiented space
+which is the same as requiring that maps from the total space into the quotient